jahzielv/newpost/README.md

 ### Testing

-There are test!
+There are tests!
 You can run them!
 Just run

 ```bash
 yarn test